zagmi/shitcoin_price/README.md

 ## Features

-Get the price in USD of any token on the Ethereum network and its subnets such as Binance Smart Chain, Polygon and others more.
+Get the price in BUSD of any token on the Ethereum network and its subnets such as Binance Smart Chain, Polygon and others more.

 ## Getting started